-Overall, our findings validate the viability of IHSMs as an evolutionary step beyond traditional HSM technology.
-IHSMs offer a high level of security beyond what traditional techniques can offer even when built from simple components.
-They allow the construction of devices secure against a wide range of practical attacks in small quantities and without specialized tools.
-The rotating mesh allows longitudinal gaps, which enables new applications that are impossible with traditional HSMs.
-Such gaps can be used to integrate a fan for air cooling into the HSM, allowing the use of powerful computing hardware inside the HSM.
-We hope that this simple construction will stimulate academic research into (more) secure hardware.
+Overall, our findings validate the viability of IHSMs as an evolutionary step beyond 519 traditional HSM technology.
+IHSMs offer a high level of security beyond what traditional 520 techniques can offer even when built from simple components.
+They allow the construction 521 of devices secure against a wide range of practical attacks in small quantities and without 522 specialized tools.
+The rotating mesh allows longitudinal gaps, which enables new applica-523 tions that are impossible with traditional HSMs.
+Such gaps can be used to integrate a fan 524 for air cooling into the HSM, allowing the use of powerful computing hardware inside the 525 HSM.
+We hope that this simple construction will stimulate academic research into (more) 526 secure hardware.
+527